Open-Source-Space-Foundation/led-tutorial-proves-core-reference/README.md

 # Part 2: Follow the F Prime Tutorial

 Since most of what is being done in this tutorial is covered by the F Prime tutorial, [please follow it](https://fprime.jpl.nasa.gov/latest/tutorials-led-blinker/docs/led-blinker/).
-Note that instead of running `fprime-util generate -f`, `fprime-util build`, and `fprime-gds`, you can run `make generate`, `make build`, and `make gds`.
+Since there is already a deployment topology, you can skip the `LedBlinker` deployment topology step in the F Prime tutorial.Note that instead of running `fprime-util generate -f`, `fprime-util build`, and `fprime-gds`, you can run `make generate`, `make build`, and `make gds`.
 Skip the project setup since we already did it above.
 Instead of the "running on hardware" step, follow these steps to run on the PROVES Kit:

 1. Put the board in bootloader mode.
 To do that, press and hold the two buttons on the flight controller board one at a time and release them one at a time.
 The board should show up as a detachable drive on your computer with the name RP2350.
 You can then drag the `build-artifacts/zephyr.uf2` file that you created when building to the board.
 Alternatively, run: